elfeck/SGpp-wiki/Optimization-quick-start-(C⁺⁺).md

-The function ![f0] to be minimized is called <i>objective function</i> and has to derive from sgpp::optimization::ScalarFunction.
+The function ![f0] to be minimized is called <i>objective function</i> and has to derive from `sgpp::optimization::ScalarFunction`.
 In the constructor, we give the dimensionality of the domain (in this case ![f1]).
 The eval method evaluates the objective function and returns the function value ![f2] for a given point ![f3].
-The clone method returns a std::unique_ptr to a clone of the object and is used for parallelization (in case eval is not thread-safe).
+The clone method returns a `std::unique_ptr` to a clone of the object and is used for parallelization (in case eval is not thread-safe).

 ```c++